Same-sex marriage in Minnesota: Lawsuits

-Efforts to amend the State Constitution
+Attempts to pass constitutional ban

-In 2004, 2006, 2007 and 2009, bills were introduced to the Minnesota House of Representatives and Senate to have voters consider an amendment to the Minnesota Constitution, restricting marriage to unions between a man and a woman and outlawing civil unions that offer comparable rights.
+In 2004, 2006, 2007 and 2009, bills were introduced to the Minnesota House of Representatives and Senate to have voters consider an amendment to the Minnesota Constitution, restricting marriage to unions between "a man and a woman" and outlawing civil unions that offer comparable rights.

 On May 11, 2011, the Minnesota Senate passed a bill by 37 votes to 27 to place a proposed amendment to the State Constitution on the ballot that would ban same-sex marriage, though not civil unions.
 It passed the House ten days later 70–62.
 The question presented to voters on the ballot on November 8, 2012 read: "Shall the Minnesota Constitution be amended to provide that only a union of one man and one woman shall be valid or recognized as a marriage in Minnesota?"
-The amendment was defeated by Minnesota voters, making Minnesota the first U.S. state to reject a constitutional ban on same-sex marriage.
+The amendment was defeated by voters, making Minnesota the first U.S. state to reject a constitutional ban on same-sex marriage.
 Arizona rejected a ban on same-sex marriages and civil unions in 2006 but then adopted a ban on only same-sex marriages in 2008.
 Minnesota's constitutional amendment proposal was rejected by 51.9% of voters.

 The amendment was opposed by the grassroot organization Minnesotans United for All Families.
-President Barack Obama also expressed his opposition to the amendment, as did Minnesota Vikings football player Chris Kluwe who featured in numerous advertisements opposing the amendment.
+President Barack Obama also expressed his opposition to the amendment, as did Minnesota Vikings football player Chris Kluwe, who featured in numerous advertisements opposing the amendment.
 The main organization to support the amendment was Minnesota for Marriage, which was supported by the state's Roman Catholic bishops.

 Same-sex marriage law

-In 1997, the Minnesota Legislature passed a statutory ban on same-sex marriage shortly after passage of the federal Defense of Marriage Act in the United States Congress.
+In 1997, the Minnesota Legislature passed a statutory ban on same-sex marriage, shortly after passage of the federal Defense of Marriage Act (DOMA) in the United States Congress.

 In late 2008, Senator John Marty, announced plans to introduce a bill legalizing same-sex marriage.
 On February 19, 2009, a bill to allow civil unions was introduced to the Minnesota House of Representatives, and sponsored by representatives Joe Mullery, Mindy Greiling, and Tom Tillberry.
 A same-sex marriage bill was introduced to the Minnesota Senate on March 5, 2009.
 Its authors were senators Scott Dibble, Linda Higgins, John Marty, Mee Moua, and Patricia Torres Ray.
 The bill failed to get a hearing by the Senate Judiciary Committee.